-Overview: The Leeds Business & Property Courts LIP Scheme will launch in September 2023, providing representation on every second and fourth Tuesday of the month in the Companies Court winding-up list and in the BPC District Judges' Applications List.
+Overview: The Leeds Business & Property Courts LIP Scheme provides representation on every second and fourth Tuesday of the month in the Companies Court winding-up list and in the BPC District Judges' Applications List.

 Location: Leeds Combined Court Centre, 1 Oxford Row, Leeds, LS1 3BG.